Skip to main content

 • Deduction for investments in Tenerife: 1,000 euros

-Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the increased limits established, in this case, the most advantageous option for company "B" is to first apply the deduction for investments made in La Palma, and the total amount invested of 6,000 euros can be deducted.
-Furthermore, as the maximum deduction limit for investments is 7,000 euros, company "B" can also deduct the amount of 1,000 euros corresponding to the investment made in Tenerife.
+Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the established increased limits, in this case, the most advantageous option for company "B" is to first apply the deduction for investments made in La Palma, being able to deduct the total amount invested of 6,000 euros.
+Furthermore, since the maximum deduction limit for investments is 7,000 euros, company "B" can also deduct the amount of 1,000 euros corresponding to the investment made in Tenerife.

 • Deduction for investments in La Palma: 0 euros